Clemens Voorhoeve

 Clemens Lambertus Voorhoeve (born 1930; also known as "Bert" Voorhoeve) is a Dutch linguist who specializes in Papuan languages.

 Education

 He completed his higher education in the Netherlands.
 He obtained his PhD in linguistics at Leiden University.
 Prior to obtaining his doctorate, he conducted fieldwork in among the Asmat people of Papua.

 Career

 In 1965, he was employed as a researcher at the Australian National University.

-He conducted extensive linguistic research in eastern and southern Papua New Guinea, as well as in Western New Guinea.
+He conducted extensive linguistic research in western and southern Papua New Guinea, as well as in Western New Guinea.
 He has also contributed significantly to the classifications of Papuan languages.